Krapaince/c_json_tools/README.md

 # C JSON Tools

-This project is a C library which provide tools to parse, edit and generate `json` file.
+This project is a C library which provides tools to parse, edit and generate `json` file.

 `file.json`: